Total cuts North Sea, U.S. shale spending after oil price plunge

 While many shale fields were profitable at oil prices of $70 a barrel, current low prices could lead to efficiencies that will reduce production costs below $50 per barrel, he added.

-Total has two joint ventures with U.S. group Chesapeake Energy (CHK.N), one to drill for shale gas in the Utica basin in Ohio along with another partner, EnerVest, and another one in the Barnett Shale basin in Texas.
+Total has two joint ventures with U.S. group Chesapeake Energy, one to drill for shale gas in the Utica basin in Ohio along with another partner, EnerVest, and another one in the Barnett Shale basin in Texas.

 CYCLE

-Total joins a raft of international oil companies, including BP (BP.L) and ConocoPhillips (COP.N), that have slashed 2015 budgets due to lower oil prices.
+Total joins a raft of international oil companies, including BP and ConocoPhillips, that have slashed 2015 budgets due to lower oil prices.

 Pouyanne nevertheless warned lower investment in new production could store up problems.